What is Ransomware?

 Decrypting infected files with Emsisoft Tools

-This service from Emsisoft is helpful in unlocking encrypted files without paying the ransom.
-It gives three ways to detect the ransomware and provide suitable recovery method:
+This service from Emsisoft is helpful in unlocking encrypted files without paying a ransom.
+It gives three ways to detect the ransomware and provides a suitable recovery method:

-Upload ransom note – This is usually the .txt or .hta files that was generated by the ransomware.
+Upload ransom note – This is usually the .txt or .hta file that was generated by the ransomware.

 Upload the encrypted file – The actual encrypted file.
 Choose the one that is less than 8MB in size.

-Contact information – Enter the email address or any links provided as it appears in the ransom note.
+Contact information – Enter the email address or any links provided as they appear in the ransom note.

 After submitting any of the appropriate data, Emsisoft will attempt to identify the ransomware and provide keys if there are available.

-Just like Previous Version tool, ShadowExplorer is taking advantage of shadow copy created by Windows.
-This tool allows you to retrieve older version of files before it was encrypted by ransomware.
+ShadowExplorer takes advantage of shadow copies created by Windows.
+This tool allows you to retrieve older versions of files before they were encrypted by ransomware.

 1. Download ShadowExplorer from the official web site.